jasonycw/TyphoonTycoon/README.md

 This project is written in AMD. no need to build the project

 ## Special Thanks
-[MICHAEL CLARK](https://michaelclarkmusic.wordpress.com/) for the awesome BGM!
+[Michael Clark](https://michaelclarkmusic.wordpress.com/) for the awesome BGM!

 ## Important Note
 The whole project is written in HTML5 and Javascript, no plugin is required.